-This unique architectural assignment was to design a facility to properly accommodate the functionality of the schools of nursing, allied health and system nursing development.
-The success of this design required a design professional with specialized expertise and good listening skills, who will hear the individual needs related to each academic department and administrator.
+This unique architectural assignment was to design a facility to properly accommodate the functionality of the schools of nursing, allied health, and system nursing development.
+The success of this design required a professional with specialized expertise and good listening skills to hear the individual needs related to each academic department and administrator.

 The Baptist Health Schools of Nursing and Allied Health assignment began with the acquisition of an existing structure.
-The original building was the Headquarters for Leisure Arts designed by Brooks Jackson Architects (currently JBP Architect).
-The structure included a four story office component and a multi-height distribution center of approximately 150,000 sq ft.
+The original building was the Headquarters for Leisure Arts, designed by Brooks Jackson Architects (currently JBP Architects).
+The structure included a four story office component, and a multi-height distribution center of approximately 150,000 sq ft.

-The task was to bring all the Baptist Health School departments and Allied Health functions under one roof and to fit it within the building envelope of the existing distribution center.
+The task needed all the Baptist Health School departments and Allied Health functions brought under one roof and to fit it within the building envelope of the existing distribution center.
 We first met with the administrators of the Baptist Health System and then scheduled individual meetings with each department head.
-These “discovery workshops” lead by JBP Architects created an open a dialogue between administrators, faculty, staff and students.
+These “discovery workshops,” lead by JBP Architects, created an open a dialogue between administrators, faculty, staff, and students.

-The final design would organize the student population into their different areas of expertise while maintaining student unity through common service areas.
+The final design organizes the student population into their different areas of expertise while maintaining student unity through common service areas.